Novulux/Checkn-Bot/README.md

 studio_token=FROMBOTKITSTUDIO
 PORT=3000
 ```
+If using MongoDB, you should also place the mongoURI there for safety reasons, even though I did not currently (whoops).
 Setup the Facebook page with webhook url, for example I had: https://sweltering-bit.glitch.me/facebook/receive and the verify_token.

 There is middleware for api.ai available for Botkit but we couldn't implement in time.